AriFordsham/GHCWiki/plugins/type-checker/Notes-for-Authors-of-Type-Checker-Plugins.md

-# Notes for Authors of Type Checker Plugins

 As of 52fc2719b93ab39be3e52eba531ee173b9134183, a type checker plugin can extend GHC in exactly one way: the GHC constraint solver occasionally gives each plugin a chance to modify the constraints it is working on.